nocomplexity/FreeAndOpenMachineLearning/architecture.rst

    :alt: Machine Learning Process
    :align: center

-You need to improve your machine learning model after a first test.
+You need to improve your machine learning model after the first test.
 Improving can be done using more training data or by making model adjustments.

 Architecture Building Blocks for ML